Side Menu:

 Finally at 8:10 p.m Titanic departed Cherboug bound for Queenstown.
 On Smith's orders Titanic made a series of long S turns, likely to test her performance and ready her for the open sea.
 Titanic arrived at 11.30 am on Thursday 11 April at Cork Harbour on the south coast of Ireland.
 Once again the docking facilities were not sufficient for a ship the size of Titanic and tenders were used to bring 113 third class and seven second class passengers came aboard, while seven passengers departed.

 Smith is famously photographed as he watches the tender Ireland come alongside Titanic.
 Gazing down from the starboard wing cab, this photograph has often incorrectly been identified as the last photograph of Smith, taken by Father Francis Browne.
 However neither is true.
-This photograph was taken by Dr William McLean, a Sanitary Surveyor of the Board of Trade at Queenstown who took the photograph from an Ireland tender.
+This photograph was taken by Dr William McLean, a Sanitary Surveyor of the Board of Trade at Queenstown who took the photograph from the Ireland tender.

 Smith also had his own private steward, also known as his 'personal valet', or "Tiger", 29 year old James Arthur Tiger Paintin, to bring his meals or messages.
 Paintin had worked under Smith on the Olympic and so was very familiar with the Captain.
 While Titanic was moored near Queenstown, Paintin wrote an intriguing letter to his parents in Oxford: